LOADING ...

 I did in tribute to the Front Porch Boys, which was a bluegrass band I was in in College Station, Texas.

-We entered the Bluegrass Band Competition and took second place.
+We entered the International Bluegrass Band Competition and second place.

 We could play than anybody in the competition.

-The other two took first and third, respectively.
+The other two bands took and third, respectively.

-I met some friends and went off into the night separated from the Front Porch Boys and met back up with them in the cold, gray light of dawn, as the songs say.
+I met some friends and went off into the separated from the Front Porch Boys and met back up with them in the cold, gray light of dawn, as the bluegrass songs say.

-They standing underneath a giant pine tree there in Crockett singing the rudest, most grotesque, nastiest bluegrass songs youve ever heard in your life.
+They were standing underneath a giant pine tree there in Crockett singing the rudest, most grotesque, nastiest bluegrass songs ever heard in your life.

 Im talking about the kind of where not only is the character in the song dead by the end of the song, but hes been dismembered as well.

-And the Front Porch Boys stopped and looked up at me just long enough to say, Were taking bluegrass music where its never before.
+And the Front Porch Boys stopped and looked up at me just long to say, Were taking bluegrass music where its never been before.

-And were not you with us cuz you dont have that high and lonesome sound that bluegrass music requires.
+And were not taking you with us cuz you dont that high and lonesome sound that bluegrass music requires.
 Well, Im not one to fight failure.
 I packed up my stuff and left.

-The Front Porch Boys broke up three days later when they I owned the PA system.
+The Front Porch Boys broke up days later when they realized I owned the PA system.

-Will you miss me when Im gone? were his words to her
+Will you miss me when Im gone? his final words to her

-Darlin think of what youve done, then his Knoxville girl
+Darlin think of what youve done, replied his Knoxville girl

-And the leaves had started turning when his mind to fail
+And the leaves had started turning his mind began to fail

 Then he down in a breakdown, now she wears a long black veil.